avarakin/AstroPiMaker4/README.md

 Why using makefile as opposed to shell script?
 Because make stops execution in case of failures and can be invoked for the whole installation or for a part of it.
 **Please keep in mind that this build is experimental and some folks ran into issues, e.g. with 4GB version of Pi and missing INDI drivers**

-https://github.com/avarakin/astropi
+More stable build for Pi4 is available under: https://github.com/avarakin/astropi